joelaul/joelaul/README.md

 ## 💼 Open to work!

-👀 I'm looking for remote opportunities.
+👀 I'm looking for entry-level opportunities.
 My goal is to bring care and creativity to impactful projects at scale.

 🗣️ If that sounds like a good fit for your team, let's [get in touch!](mailto:laulettaj@gmail.com)